fredddy123/Node-Task-CR/README.md

 ## Running the app

-You can application locally using Docker Compose
+You can run the application locally using Docker Compose

 ```bash
 docker-compose up